ftzi/shared-instructions/README.md

 git submodule add https://github.com/ftzi/shared-instructions.git .agents/shared-instructions
 ```

-Then reference the files in your project's `opencode.json`:
+Then reference the instruction files you want in your project's `opencode.json` (they will work like they were inside AGENTS.md):

 ```json
 {